tidyverse/magrittr/README.md

        colMeans

-     # Here, the double dot serves as placeholder, because the
-     # single-dot is used in the formula.
-To do this, we use
+     # This will work although a dot is in the formula.
+Only the "outmost" call is matched against the dot.
-     # the %>>% operator.
-     iris %>>%
+     iris %>%
-       aggregate(. ~ Species, .., mean)
+       aggregate(. ~ Species, ., mean)

      # If a function only takes one argument, you can omit the
      # parentheses.